-This guide helps you stay safe during hot weather.
+This guide has been produced to help you to care for yourself and others when the weather is hot.
 It gives advice on:

-- > understanding heat-related illness - > preparing for hot weather and heatwaves - > reducing your risk of getting sick - > helping yourself and others with heat-related illness - > staying safe and healthy after a period of hot weather - > what to do in an emergency while waiting for an ambulance.
+- > what heat-related illness is - > how to get ready for hot weather and heatwaves - > how you can reduce your risk of becoming unwell - > what to do if you or someone you know has a heat-related illness - > what to do in an emergency and the treatment to give while waiting for an ambulance - > how to keep safe and well after a period of hot weather.

-In a medical emergency, always call triple zero (000) for an ambulance.
+In a medical emergency, always call triple zero (000) for an ambulance